Peter-Vanderhyde/Minecraft-Manager/README.md

 }
 ```

-### Step 3
+### Host Functionality
 **<u>Changing the Host IP</u>**
-If you wish to change the ip that you are hosting from but you have already set a default IP, simply change the `ip` value in the created manager settings.
-If the server is unable to use the set ip to host from, it will prompt you again to, either set a new IP just this time, or set a new default.
+If you wish to change the ip that you are hosting from but you have already set a default IP, you can change the IP being used at any time with the `Change IP` button in the top left corner.

 **<u>Adding a World</u>**
 In order to add a world to the manager, you can either generate a new world, or use an existing world folder.

 #### Using an Existing World
 Place the world folder in the `worlds` directory created in your server directory.
 Next, go to `World Options` in the manager and hit `Add Existing`.
-Include the correct version number.
+If this world has been used in the manager in the past, the version number should default to the previous version set.
+Otherwise, you can select the correct version for the world.
 Optionally, mark whether it is a fabric server or not.

 > Note:
-Setting the world to a higher version than it was created in will likely successfully upgrade the world to a higher version.
+Setting the world to a higher version than it was created in will likely successfully upgrade the world to a higher version (not guaranteed, though).
 However, it will never be able to be downgraded again.
 If you wish to do this, creating a backup of the world first may be recommended.

 After you have added the new world, it will automatically update the list of worlds for yourself and all clients.

 #### Generating a New World
 Go to the `World Options` in the manager and hit `Create New World`.
-Enter the world name, a valid version, a seed, and specify if it is a fabric server.
+Enter the world name, a version, a seed (optional), and specify if it is a fabric server.
 Once you hit `Create World`, the world will be added to the list.
 However, the world itself will not be generated until the first time the server starts the world.

 #